The Best Dogs For First Time Australian Dog Owners

 If you can provide the exercise and upkeep they need, a Poodle can be a great option for a dog newbie!
 As always, we recommend trying to find a rescue pup.
 This breed is very popular but abandonment rates are also high, so many dogs are waiting for their forever homes at rescues:

 Also known as Staffies, the Staffordshire Bull Terrier is a favourite as a first-time dog.
-These gentle giants were bred as “nanny dogs”, and are great with kids.
+These gentle dogs were bred as “nanny dogs”, and are great with kids.
 After being properly socialised, these pups are calm, loving and fun, while also being fiercely protective of their people.

 Related: The Staffy Breed Profile.